zowe/docs-site/docs/extend/extend-apiml/certificate-management-in-zowe-apiml.md

 ### Add a service with an existing certificate to API ML on localhost

-For more information about adding a service with an existing certificate to API ML on localhost, see [Trust certificates of other services](https://github.com/zowe/api-layer/blob/master/keystore/README.md#trust-certificates-of-other-services).
+For information about adding a service with an existing certificate to API ML on localhost, see [Trust certificates of other services](https://github.com/zowe/api-layer/blob/master/keystore/README.md#trust-certificates-of-other-services).

 ### Service registration to Discovery Service on localhost